 TRIUMF is Canada's national laboratory for particle and nuclear physics and accelerator-based science.
 TRIUMF is an international centre for discovery and innovation, advancing fundamental, applied, and interdisciplinary research for science, medicine, and business.
 Located in the unique setting of Wesbrook Village on the UBC campus, TRIUMF is owned and operated by a university consortium.
 The full members include UBC and the universities of Alberta, Carleton, Calgary, Guelph, Manitoba, Montréal, Queen's, Simon Fraser, Toronto, Victoria, and York.
 In addition, there are six associated universities: McGill, McMaster, Northern British Columbia, Regina, Saint Mary's, and Winnipeg.

 TRIUMF’s world-class facilities are led by the medium-energy 500 MeV high-current cyclotron accelerator, partnered with several smaller cyclotrons and an electron linear accelerator.
 For the fundamental and applied science programs, proton beams from the cyclotron are used to produce intense secondary beams of exotic ions, neutrons, pions, or muons.
 The proton beam is also used for the treatment of eye cancer (ocular melanoma) in Canada's only such treatment centre.
 The centre celebrated its 20th anniversary in August 2015, and has treated over 200 patients.

-In recent years the laboratory has built a new rare-isotope beam (RIB) facility, ISAC, which is now one of the world's most powerful facilities producing exotic radioisotopes.
-This facility is used by a national and international community for a range of science areas, including nuclear physics, astrophysics, and materials science.
+TRIUMF’s rare-isotope beam (RIB) facility, ISAC, which is now one of the world's most powerful facilities producing exotic radioisotopes.
+This facility is used by a national and international community for a range of science areas, including nuclear physics, astrophysics, fundamental symmetry tests, and materials science.
 TRIUMF is currently building the Advanced Rare Isotope Laboratory with a new 500kW electron linear accelerator and an additional beamline from the 500 MeV cyclotron for the production of more and new radioisotopes.
 TRIUMF accelerator scientists, in addition to designing and building accelerators at TRIUMF, also contribute to several accelerator projects worldwide, including the Large Hadron Collider at CERN located in Geneva, Switzerland.